 Another point I want to make is that the term "privilege" is a destructive one.
 All of us are oppressed by the state, even cishet white men.
 A slave treated better than another slave is not "privileged".
 Except for those responsible for the state's violence, we all belong on the same side, and calling each other privileged is victim blaming.

 Finally I want to drive home that while cishet white men might be more likely to be fortunate than others, not only are there individual exceptions, but there are large-scale examples of bigotry against these traits which leftists need to stop ignoring.
-My intention is not to claim that white men are more oppresssed than nonwhite people and non-men; again I have little interesting in arguing about who has it worse, but to show leftists that there are two sides to this.
+My intention is not to claim that white men are more oppresssed than nonwhite people and non-men; again I have little interesting in arguing about who has it worse, but to shut leftists the fuck up about it "not existing".

 You have to be living under a rock to not see some really vicious examples of anti-white racism online.
 Incase you have been living under a rock, check out the college professor who in his own words wanted white genocide for Christmas, and Coca Cola training employees to "be less white".

-When I point out some of these, a common retort I receive is that this stuff isn't oppression because it doesn't violate rights.
-Alright, but then most of the racism against nonwhite people is also not oppression.
-If not being a rights violation means it's not oppression, then racial slurs, misgendering, and conservative institutions refusing to serve LGBT customers are all not oppression.
+When I point out some of these, a common retort I receive is that this stuff isn't oppression because it doesn't violate rights... from leftists who have suddenly taken up a very strict libertarian definitions of rights which they would never use in any other context because it would also exclude most of the racism against nonwhite people.
+If anything that doesn't violate freedom of association is not oppression, then racial slurs, misgendering, and conservative institutions refusing to serve LGBT customers are all not oppression.